UWSWP/uwswp.co.uk/content/freshers.md

 Swimming competes in two major BUCS competitions and one main team event each season as well as various other galas.

-Water Polo has two male teams and one female team who compete in a knock-out cup as well as a league-based championship; all of our teams average a game a week during Terms 1 and 2.
+Water Polo has a male and female team who compete in a knock-out cup as well as a league-based championship; all of our teams average a game a week during Terms 1 and 2.